koalalorenzo/blog/content/posts/202208-prevent-macos-sleep-makefiles/index.md

 ---
 Often I find myself using third-party software like Caffeine or Amphetamine to keep my Mac awake while running some specific commands.
-Sometimes it is because I am running backups, sometimes it is because I am compiling something.
+Sometimes it is because I am running backups.
+Sometimes it is because I am compiling something.
-I found out that macOS comes pre-installed with `caffeinete` command... this post is about how to integrate it in your Makefile so that when you are running any command there, it will prevent your Mac from sleeping!
+I found out that macOS comes pre-installed with `caffeinete` command... this post is about how to integrate it in your Makefile so that running any command there will prevent your Mac from sleeping!

 <!--more-->